Chen Rugui

-Chen Rugui (陈如桂; born September 1962) is a Chinese politician who is the current vice chairman of Guangdong People's Congress.
+Chen Rugui (陈如桂; born September 1962) is a Chinese politician who is the current vice chairman of Guangdong Provincial People's Congress.
 Previously he served as mayor of Shenzhen.
 He was a representative of the 19th National Congress of the Chinese Communist Party and is a delegate to the 13th National People's Congress.
 He was investigated by China's top anti-graft agency in June 2022.

 Early life and education

 Chen was born in Lianjiang County (now Lianjiang), Guangdong, in September 1962.
 After passing the college entrance examination in 1979, he attended Guilin Institute of Metallurgical Geology (now Guilin University of Technology), majoring in geophysical prospecting.
 He taught there after his graduation.
 In 1986, he became a graduate student at Central South University of Technology (now Central South University).

 Political career

 After graduating in May 1989, he was assigned as an official to the Guangzhou Institute of Building Science, and was promoted to its president in March 1998.
 He joined the Chinese Communist Party (CCP) in October 1992.
 In August 1999, he became the vice chairman and vice general manager of Guangzhou Construction Group Co.
-Ltd., rising to chairman and general manager in June 2000. he served as deputy director of Guangzhou Municipal Construction Commission in July 2001, and was promoted to director in May 2003.
+Ltd., rising to chairman and general manager in June 2000.
+He served as deputy director of Guangzhou Municipal Construction Commission in July 2001, and was promoted to director in May 2003.
 He was appointed as secretary-general of Guangzhou Municipal People's Government in March 2007, and in June 2010 was admitted as a member of the standing committee of the CCP Guangzhou Municipal Committee, the city's top authority.
 He was vice mayor of Guangzhou in December 2011, and held that office until September 2015, when he was made deputy party secretary of Guangzhou and secretary of the Guangzhou Municipal Political and Legal Affairs Commission.
 He was promoted to be party secretary of Zhongshan in September 2016, concurrently serving as chairman of its People's Congress since January 2017.
 In July 2017, he was promoted to deputy party secretary and acting mayor of Shenzhen, confirmed on August 22.
 In April 2021, he took office as vice chairman of Guangdong People's Congress.